laravel/docs/eloquent-relationships.md

 #### Counting Relationship Results

-If you want to count the number of results from a relationship without actually loading them, you can add an attribute with just the coung by using the `withCount` method:
+If you want to count the number of results from a relationship without actually loading them, you can add an attribute with just the count by using the `withCount` method:

     // Retrieve the number of comments each Post has, as 'comments_count' attribute
     $posts = App\Post::withCount('comments')->get();